microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaDeviceRegisteredOwner.md

 ```

 ## DESCRIPTION
-The Remove-EntraBetaDeviceRegisteredOwner cmdlet removes the registered owner of a device in Azure Active Directory (AD).
+The **Remove-EntraBetaDeviceRegisteredOwner** cmdlet removes the registered owner of a device in Microsoft Entra ID.

 ## EXAMPLES